 The Central Jackson County Fire Protection District Fire Prevention Division’s mission is accomplished through a comprehensive and effective fire safety training program in its protected communities, focusing on education, inspection, and investigation.

 Being involved in the communities we serve is vital to the Central Jackson County Fire Protection District and the relationships we have with those who live and work here.
 As a cornerstone of that involvement, we take the public fire and life safety programming seriously.
+We also want the learning to be fun.

 Twice a year, fire inspectors present programs to all 1st grade and 4th-grade students in Blue Springs and Grain Valley on different fire and life safety topics.
 The programs are interactive and include discussion, video, and printed materials.